 As with an in-person interview, dress professionally.
 Standards have become somewhat relaxed with lawyers working from home, but you must remember that this is an interview.
 Avoid tees and sweatshirts, and—even if you don’t think your interviewers will see your lower half—wear appropriate bottoms (not shorts, sweats, yoga pants or leggings)!
 Check with your recruiter or the person arranging the interview for a heads-up on the appropriate level of formality.
 Even if your interviewer is wearing a hoodie, you are auditioning for a role in their organization and should project a professional appearance.

-On camera, you need to consider the color and pattern as well.
-Stay away from white which reflects too much light, black which can cause your face to be overexposed, and red which “smears”.
+On camera, you need to consider the color and pattern of your clothes, as well.
+Stay away from white which reflects too much light, black which can cause your face to be overexposed, and red which “smears.”
 Also avoid small prints, stripes, and plaids, which create a dizzying effect on camera.
-Best is a blue, medium gray, brown or other deep colored suit, with a blue or other pastel shirt and, when appropriate, a subdued tie.
+Best is a blue, medium gray, brown or other deep colored jacket, with a blue or other solid-colored pastel shirt and, when appropriate, and a subdued tie.
 Good tailoring is important, as baggy or bulky clothing adds weight on screen.
 Tip: Pull down the back of your jacket and sit on it to prevent it hunching up around your shoulders.

-4. Etiquette: Ask the technician about any delays in sound transmission so you can pace yourself accordingly.
-If there is a delay, you must take care not to interrupt or talk over another person.
+At the beginning of the interview or anytime a new participant joins the session, everyone should introduce themselves (and state their location if there are multiple offices involved).
+Jot down this information so you can use your interviewers’ names during the interview and address your questions and comments as appropriate.
+Be aware of any delays in sound transmission so you can pace yourself accordingly.
+You must take care not to interrupt or talk over another person.
 Pause before answering each question to be sure the speaker has finished, and again when you complete what you have to say so that the other participants know that you are done.
 Speak clearly and listen carefully.